pyeventsourcing/eventsourcing/docs/topics/application.rst

 Registering custom transcodings
 ===============================

+The application's persistence mechanism serialises the domain events, using the library's transcoder.
+If your aggregates' domain event objects have objects of `types that are not already supported by the transcoder
+<persistence.html#transcodings>`_, for example custom value objects, support
+for transcoding these objects will need to be implemented and registered with the application's transcoder.

 The application method ``register_transcodings()`` can be extended to register custom transcodings for custom value objects used in your application's domain events.
+The library's application base class registers transcodings for ``UUID``, ``Decimal``, and ``datetime`` objects.

 .. code:: python